Frequently Asked Questions

 How many years are required to finish your graduate program?

 We anticipate our MS and PhD students to finish in approximately two and four years, respectively.
 This will vary depending on the student’s background and motivation.
+You can see data on out average time to degree by checking out our program profiles [Link under construciton].

 Is a “coursework only” MS degree in bioengineering available?